Chart Color Schemes

 Wakerley has seen population growth performance typically on par with national averages when looking at short and medium term trends

-The population of the Wakerley statistical area (Lv2) is estimated to be around 9,092 as of November 2025.
-This reflects an increase of 374 people since the 2021 Census, which reported a population of 8,718 people in the area.
-The change is inferred from the resident population of 9,084 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 93 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,119 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-The Wakerley (SA2)'s 4.3% growth since census positions it within 2.3 percentage points of the SA3 area's 6.6%, demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by natural growth that contributed approximately 52.0% of overall population gains during recent periods.
+As of February 2026, the estimated population of Wakerley is around 9,092, indicating a growth of 374 people since the 2021 Census.
+The resident population was estimated at 9,084 by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 93 validated new addresses since the Census date.
+This results in a population density ratio of 2,119 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Wakerley's growth rate of 4.3% since the census is within 2.5 percentage points of the SA3 area (6.8%), indicating strong growth fundamentals.
+Natural growth contributed approximately 52.0% of overall population gains during recent periods.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Anticipating future population dynamics, a population increase just below the median of statistical areas across the nation is expected, with the area expected to increase by 707 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 7.7% in total over the 17 years.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
+By 2041, based on aggregated SA2-level projections, the suburb of Wakerley is expected to increase by 708 persons, reflecting an overall increase of 7.7% over the 17 years.

 Frequently Asked Questions - Population